filfreire/filfreire.github.io/_drafts/description-dance.md

 Most of us, the people who are the geeks, or the nerds, or the techies, or the n00bs, or the opressed, or even the privileged, to the core of our souls:
 - We might only just care about our craft;
-- We might only care if you will, on a practical level, treat us poorly given our differences with the "norm", be that on whatever level it may be, like skin color, life background, politics, religion, gender, etc;
+- We might only care if the employer will, on a practical level, treat us poorly given our differences with the "norm", be that on whatever level it may be, like skin color, life background, politics, religion, gender, etc;
 - We might only care about being happy to go through another day;
 - We might only care if you'll treat our mental and emotional and physical well-being poorly;
 - We might only care about doing what we love while avoiding office politics as much as we can;